jeffpar/lonedissent/_posts/2019-02-18-let-me-count-the-ways.md

 And while it would be very impressive for the Court to hand down *four* decisions on the *first* day under a new Chief Justice, the reality is that June 23, not June 22, was Chief Justice Earl Warren's last day.

-And while it would be easy to write off this mistake with the "Warren 11" court as an isolated "one-off", that would be ignoring similar problems with the "Warren 4", "Warren 5", "Warren 6", and "Warren 7" courts, not to mention "Stone 2" or "Rehnquist 1", among others.
+And this mistake with the "Warren 11" court isn't an isolated "one-off".
+There are similar problems with the "Warren 4", "Warren 5", "Warren 6", and "Warren 7" courts, not to mention "Stone 2" or "Rehnquist 1", among others.

-And is this simply a problem with the natural court dates?
-No.  Numerous cases are filed under one natural court even though they were decided under another.
+And this isn't merely a problem with the natural court dates.
+Numerous cases are filed under one natural court even though they were decided under another.

 Look at [Braverman v.
 United States (317 U.S. 49)](https://cdn.loc.gov/service/ll/usrep/usrep317/usrep317049/usrep317049.pdf).
 It was argued on October 21, 1942 and decided on November 9, 1942, which would put it squarely